sparrow629/Tumblr_Crawler/README.md

 Multi-thread accelerate whole procession.
 It needs no cookie can crawler any account.
 Of course, the more post there are, the longer it will take to crawler all.

+#Envirment
+Develope under Python3.5 with some basic packages, such as requests.

+#Run
+Run the TumblrCrawler.py directly.
+##The input could be the blog's url, such as "http://.*?.tumblr.com/"
+##Or any single post that you like.

+Finally, Enjoy your Interested and Excited Dowload! :)